brynhayder/brynhayder.github.io/index.md

 I am a Machine Learning Researcher at [Fundamental](https://fundamental.tech/), building foundation models for tabular data.
 I joined as an early member of the research team.

-My interests include reasoning, theoretical aspects of statistical machine learning, LLMs, deep learning, reinforcement learning and applications of machine learning to science.
+My academic interests focussed around theoretical aspects of statistical machine learning, symmetry, deep learning and applications of machine learning to science.

 If it helps, you can pronounce my first name as "hi-der" and my surname as "el ess-edy".